naomihabiblab/BEYOND_DLPFC/README.md

 ---

+> [!IMPORTANT]
+> The code available in this repository is the code used during the analysis.
+This includes the use of non-publicly available information such as participant identifiers `projid`.
+In the published supplementary tables and data participants are identified using `individualID`.
+It is therefore possible that some lines of code will fail when cloning and running with the publicly available information.
+In such cases check if a `projid` data column is used and replace with `individualID`.
+In addition, when using participants' demographic/clinical information (by using the `load.metadata` function) be sure to specify loading the supplementary table and providing the correct path to the file.

+---

 ## Citation
 - Green, G.S., Fujita, M., Yang, HS. et al. Cellular communities reveal trajectories of brain ageing and Alzheimer’s disease.
 Nature (2024). [https://doi.org/10.1038/s41586-024-07871-6](https://doi.org/10.1038/s41586-024-07871-6)